opensearch-project/security/TRIAGING.md

 ### Is there an agenda for each week?

-Meetings is 60 minutes and structured as follows:
+Meetings are 60 minutes and structured as follows:

 1. Initial Gathering: As we gather, feel free to turn on video and engage in informal and open-to-all conversation.
 After a bit a volunteer will share their screen and proceed with the agenda.
 2. Announcements: If there are any announcements to be made they will happen at the start of the meeting.